shreyakantha/hangman-console-game/README.md

  - General README guidelines from open-source communities

 ## 📜 License
-This project is open for educational and personal use.
-Feel free to modify, improve, and expand it as needed.
+This project is licensed under the `MIT License`, which means you are free to use, modify, and distribute this software with proper attribution.

+## 🌱 Support
+If you find this project helpful or interesting, consider giving it a ⭐ on GitHub.

+It helps improve visibility, supports open-source learning, and motivates further improvements.

 ## 💬 Feedback
 If you have any feedback, please reach out to us at 📧 shreyakantha348@gmail.com